Engee documentation

 Out[0]:

-The variable model stores the newly trained neural network.
+In the variable model the newly trained neural network is stored.

-We have recreated its structure using elements on the canvas:
+We recreated its structure using elements on canvas.:

 image.png

-☝️ Our model needs the variable model, from where it gets the parameters.
-If this variable does not exist, the model will try to find the file model.jld2 in the home directory.
-If this file is not found, the model will create an empty neural network with random parameters
+☝️ Our model requires a variable model, from where it gets the parameters.
+If there is no such variable, the model will try to find the file. model.jld2 in the home directory.
+If this file is not found, the model will create an empty neural network with random parameters.

-Fully connected layers are built from the most common blocks Product and Add, multiplying inputs by a matrix and adding a vector of offsets.
+Fully connected layers assembled from the most common blocks Product and Add, which performs multiplication of inputs by a matrix and addition of a displacement vector.

 image.png

-Activation functions, for clarity, are not hidden inside layers, but outside.
+Activation functions, for greater clarity, are not hidden inside the layers, but brought out.

 image.png